How to use a computer mouse

 On most computer mice, the mouse wheel is also a button.
 You can press it to take an optional action, which is dependent on the program you are using.
-For example, if you click on this Computer Hope link with your mouse wheel by pressing down on the mouse wheel while hovering over the link, the Computer Hope page opens in a new tab.
+For example, if you click on this Computer Hope link by pressing down on the mouse wheel while hovering over the link, the Computer Hope page opens in a new tab.

 Other mouse buttons

-There are dozens of different mice available for the computer today with many different button options.
+There are many different mice available for the computer today, with many different button options.
 Another popular configuration for a mouse today is to have two thumb buttons on the left side of the mouse.
 These two buttons allow you to move back and forward on a browser or can be programmed to perform any other action on your computer.

 Other types of mice